List of Coachella Valley Firebirds players

-Max McCormick has been the Firebirds' captain since 2022.
+Max McCormick was the Firebirds' first and only captain from 2022 to 2026.

 The Coachella Valley Firebirds are a professional ice hockey team based in Thousand Palms, California.
 They are members of the Pacific Division of the Western Conference of the American Hockey League (AHL).
 The team was founded as an expansion franchise for the 2022–23 season.
 They are affiliated with the National Hockey League (NHL)'s Seattle Kraken, meaning that the Kraken can send their prospects or other players to the team, as long as they are signed to an NHL contract with the team.
-Since their creation, 54 players have played for the Firebirds in at least one regular season or postseason game—8 goaltenders and 46 skaters (forwards and defenseman).
+Since their creation, 86 players have played for the Firebirds in at least one regular season or postseason game—12 goaltenders and 74 skaters (forwards and defenseman).

 Each AHL team may select a captain, who is "the only team member with the ability to discuss questions relating to the interpretation of the rules during the game with the referee."
 Captains are required to wear the letter "C" on their uniform for identification.
-The Firebirds' current and only captain is Max McCormick, his captaincy starting in 2022.
+The Firebirds' current and only captain is Max McCormick, his captaincy starting in 2022 and ending with his retirement in 2026.

-The Firebirds player with the most games played with the team is Kole Lind, with 141.
-McCormick leads the Firebirds in goals scored, with 60, Lind leads the Firebirds in assists, with 60, and Lind and McCormick are tied for the most points by a Firebirds, each of them with 127.
+The Firebirds player with the most games played with the team is John Hayden, with 223.
+McCormick leads the Firebirds in goals scored, with 67, and Logan Morrison leads the Firebirds in assists, with 85, and points, with 144.